ruoyxue/semantic-segmentation-pytorch/README.md

-pytorch semantic segmentation framework
+pytorch deep learning framework

-contains model: FCN, UNet
+contains model: FCN

 use command below to run the project